Marketing Cloud, Trailhead...

 - Perfecting business operations

-Whenever organizations fail to operate at peak efficiency, there is always a cost.
+Whenever organisations fail to operate at peak efficiency, there is always a cost.
 Analytics software can be put to work identifying potential weaknesses in a company’s operations, so that they can be corrected.
 This information can also be charted across time, in order to identify trends and potential causes.

 As stated before, the truth is that business data analytics software can be used in an almost infinite number of ways.
 As long as data is involved, analytics software can interpret it for valuable conclusions.